13 April 2026

 Co-Founder & COO, Influee

-Most brands running influencer campaigns are measuring the wrong things — or measuring nothing at all until someone asks.
+Most brands running influencer campaigns are measuring the wrong things, or measuring nothing at all until someone asks.

 Influencer marketing ROI measures the value your campaign generated relative to what it cost.
-The basic formula: (Value generated - Campaign cost) / Campaign cost x 100.
+The part most brands miss: "value" doesn't always mean revenue.

-But here's where most brands get stuck: "value" doesn't always mean revenue.
-If your campaign goal was brand awareness, your ROI metric is reach and branded search lift — not sales.
+If your campaign goal was brand awareness, your ROI metric is reach and branded search lift, not sales.
 If your goal was content production, it's cost per asset versus what you'd pay a production studio.

-ROI looks different depending on the campaign objective.
-The mistake is trying to measure every campaign with the same yardstick.
 Define the goal first, then pick the metrics that match.

 1. Attribution across platforms

-2. Platform data locked behind creator accounts
+2. Platform data locked behind influencer accounts

-Story views, saves, reach breakdowns — this data lives in the creator's account, not yours.
-If you don't ask for it, you won't get it.
-The fix: build screenshot requests into your creator brief.
+The fix: build screenshot requests into your influencer brief.
 Specify exactly which metrics you need (reach, impressions, saves, shares) and set a 48-hour deadline after posting.
 Make it a deliverable, not an afterthought.

 3. Brand awareness doesn't convert directly

-Awareness campaigns don't produce a clean CPA number.
-That doesn't mean they're unmeasurable.
 The fix: track branded search lift (did searches for your brand name increase during and after the campaign?) and content reuse value (how many assets did you get, and what would they cost from a production studio?).
-These are proxies, not perfect metrics — but they're far better than "we got a lot of impressions."
+These are proxies, not perfect metrics, but they're far better than "we got a lot of impressions."

-Here's what ROI actually means for each goal:
+ROI means something different for each goal:

-Micro & nano influencers starting at £87
+Micro & nano influencers starting at £89

-10000+ Vetted Creators in UK
+15.000+ Vetted Creators in UK

 Three tools every brand needs, regardless of stack: